thinktandem/metalsmith-jsonld/README.md

-# Metalsmith JSONLD
+# Metalsmith JSON-LD

-This module gives you a convenient way to add JSONLD markup to all the pages on your Metalsmith site.
-There are several different ways you can add JSONLD metadata:
+This module gives you a convenient way to add JSON-LD markup to all the pages on your Metalsmith site.
+There are several different ways you can add JSON-LD metadata:

 ## Setting Global Defaults